Consequences of the Holodomor Genocide in Ukraine

-Narrowing of consciousness
+Narrowing of Consciousness

-Camp syndrome and the logic of despair
+Camp Syndrome and the Logic of Despair

-The famous European psychiatrist Leo Oettinger spent his youth in one of the Nazi death camps.
+The famous European psychiatrist Leo Ettinger spent his youth in one of the Nazi death camps.
 Later, as a well-known researcher, he described a special “camp syndrome”, where not the fear of imminent death, dulled by constant hunger, but the feeling of hunger that haunted the prisoner for months and years was the most significant.
 The acute starvation syndrom and hungry death of thousands of people are also known in some countries in Africa and Asia.

-The concealment of this terrible truth, even the superficial mention of which was dangerous, was not absolute.
+The concealment of this terrible truth, even the slight mention of which was dangerous, was not absolute.
 People, especially those living in the countryside, whispered about the events, which were unjust and senselessly cruel.
-This is how the special Soviet mentality was brought up in the next generation of people, who knew the cruel truth about their parents’ lives and were forced to live in denial or silence.
+This is how the special Soviet mentality was brought up in the next generation of people who knew the cruel truth about their parents’ lives and were forced to live in denial or silence.

 Their contemporaries, survivors of the Holodomor genocide, have never been the subject of such attention of researchers.
 Their destiny was the eternal fear for themselves and for the well-being of their families.
 Unfortunately, their protection and rehabilitation were fear of the state and silence about their experiences.
 If young Jews born in Israel, free and confident, asked their parents a sincere question that seemed logical to them: “Why didn’t the Jews in Eastern Europe, the hundreds of thousands of whom were executed, resist; why did not they die, while resisiting?”, young Ukrainians who were born and raised in the totalitarian USSR, unfortunately, did not even ask themselves a similar question about the Holodomor.